huma-engineering/huma-docs/data-collection/builder/index.md

 To create a completely new Organisation configuration, you need to be invited as an Organisation Owner.
 You can email ithelpdesk@huma.com to request an invitation.

 Once the Organisation and Deployment configurations are complete, Organisation Staff or Access Controllers can be invited to manage it.
-The Access Controller can then invite an Admin user to manage the Clinician Portal, which is where care and research teams can view patient data.
+The Access Controller can then invite an Admin user to manage the Care Portal, which is where care and research teams can view patient data.